Free will theorem: The theorem

 Since the theorem applies to any arbitrary physical theory consistent with the axioms, it would not even be possible to place the information into the universe's past in an ad hoc way.
 The argument proceeds from the Kochen–Specker theorem, which shows that the result of any individual measurement of spin was not fixed independently of the choice of measurements.
 As stated by Cator and Landsman regarding hidden-variable theories: "There has been a similar tension between the idea that the hidden variables (in the pertinent causal past) should on the one hand include all ontological information relevant to the experiment, but on the other hand should leave the experimenters free to choose any settings they like."
+Rephrasing one more time: The experimenters themselves would be bound by the same restraining hidden variables, so the premise of the experimenters making an arbitrary choice would be false, and hence a contradiction.
+So either there is free will, or the phrasing of the axiom is inadequate.
+But the phrasing of the axiom appears to be as representative as any.

 Reception

 According to Cator and Landsman, Conway and Kochen prove that "determinism is incompatible with a number of a priori desirable assumptions".
 Cator and Landsman compare the Min assumption to the locality assumption in Bell's theorem and conclude in the strong free will theorem's favor that it "uses fewer assumptions than Bell’s 1964 theorem, as no appeal to probability theory is made".
 The philosopher David Hodgson supports this theorem as showing quite conclusively that "science does not support determinism": that quantum mechanics proves that particles do indeed behave in a way that is not a function of the past.
-Some critics argue that the theorem applies only to deterministic models.
+Critics, however, argue that the theorem applies only to deterministic, and not even to stochastic, models.